-About USAID: RESILIM-O
+About USAID RESILIM O

 USAID: RESILIM-O focuses on the Olifants River Basin and the way in which people living in South Africa and Mozambique depend on the Olifants and its contributing waterways.
 It aims to improve water security and resource management in support of the healthy ecosystems that support livelihoods and resilient economic development in the catchment.
-The 5-year programme, involving the South African and Mozambican portions of the Olifants catchment, is being implemented by the Association for Water and Rural Development (AWARD) and is funded by USAID Southern Africa.
-Copyright © 2018 The Association for Water and Rural Development (AWARD).
-This material may be used for non-profit and educational purposes.
-Please contact the authors in this regard, at:
+The 5-year program, involving the South African and Mozambican portions of the Olifants catchment, is being implemented by the Association for Water and Rural Development (AWARD) and is funded by USAID Southern Africa.